 This raises another point, the fact that someone’s body wasn’t found doesn’t mean that a bodily assumption has occurred.
 That Mary’s tomb wasn’t known or her remains weren’t found doesn’t imply she was bodily assumed into heaven.
 If you examine the writings of the church fathers, you would realize that they were silent about the Assumption.
 Why?
 Because it didn’t happen!

 Tertullian, for example, cited Enoch and Elijah (in Treatise on the Soul, 50) without including Mary.
 Irenaeus in Against Heresies (5:5), wrote about the power of God to deliver people from death and used Enoch, Elijah and Paul as illustrations of those “assumed” or “translated” but says nothing of Mary.
 An opponent of Augustine wrote to him saying: “Besides that, it is not only Elias, but Moses and Enoch you believe to be immortal, and to have been taken with their bodies to heaven.”

-Why would Christians for hundreds of years have known about a bodily assumption of Mary, and yet never say anything about it?
+Why would Christians for hundreds of years have known about a bodily assumption of Mary and yet never say anything about it?
 Is that not strange?
-It’s argued that Epiphanus wrote about the assumption of Mary.
-But such deductions are still faulty.
+It’s often argued that Epiphanus wrote about the assumption of Mary, but such deductions are faulty.
 A Catholic scholar said: